dashohoxha/killercoda-scenarios/misc/sharing-data-with-sshfs/step4.md

    `ls -al data1/`{{execute}}

-   This one is as well a mounted remote directory, so whatever is on the server is available there.
+   This one is as well a mounted remote directory, so whatever is on the server is available here.